 such as: Coquitlam, Delta, Maple Ridge, North Vancouver City, and Surrey where the stray and feral cat overpopulation

-has already become extreme.
-We need to prevent this before authorities decide to start shooting cats, as it has happened
+has already become extreme and all cats end in the pound.
+We need to prevent this before authorities decide to example from

 Population growth and urban spraw means an increase in abandoned animals who will be scrounging for food and shelter